 If you or a member of your family participates in the benefit programs below, then you may automatically be eligible for LIHEAP based on your income:

-Depending on their age and medical status, eligible households can start applying for LIHEAP cooling assistance and Crisis Assistance on either the first workday of April or May.
-Likewise, eligible households can start applying for LIHEAP heating assistance on either the first workday of November or December.
-LIHEAP applications cannot be submitted year-round.
+Depending on their age and medical status, eligible households can start applying for LIHEAP cooling assistance between April 1st and July 31st.
+Likewise, eligible households can start applying for LIHEAP heating or crisis assistance between December 1st and July 31st.

 To apply for LIHEAP in Georgia, complete the following three steps: